ZachariasKing/time-tracker/README.md

 6. Open a pull request with a description of the changes.

 Please ensure that your code is well-documented and adheres to any coding style guides we may have 😊.

+## Current Deployment
+Currently using npm to deploy to Github pages: https://zachariasking.github.io/time-tracker